Eamon Donoghue: Tyrone need Conor McKenna inside and out

 Welcome back to @TyroneGAALive Conor McKenna!!!@GAA_BEO #AllianzLeague #GAABEO pic.twitter.com/BTIwsNMCWm

-Since football resumed against Donegal, Darren Canavan has 1-1, and Darren McCurry and Mattie Donnelly have 0-3 each from play/marks.
+Since football resumed against Donegal, Darren Canavan has 1-1, and Darren McCurry, Peter Harte and Mattie Donnelly have 0-3 each from play/marks.
 McKenna has 3-3.
 But in his two matches, he has also completed five passes for attacking marks within a total of 13 kick passes.
 He’s directly assisted 1-4 with his feet alone.

 Last year Tyrone built their attack around converted full-forward Cathal McShane who top-scored in the 2019 championship with 3-49 but this winter he misses out with injury.
 Many are now expecting Mickey Harte to position McKenna similarly, leaving him close to goal as part of a two-man or sometimes one -man full forward line.